paolinamazza/Multi-Agent-System/README.md

   - re-run the last command,
   - view generated visualizations and results inline.

-- **requirements.txt**: The file that includes all the necessary Python libraries and version specifications used in the development of the project (e.g., `openai`, `streamlit`, `matplotlib`, `pandas`, etc.).
-This setup ensures that any user with Python installed can fully reproduce the functionality and interface of the project, whether to extend it, test it, or deploy it.
-  - To recreate the full environment, simply run the following command from the root of the repository:

-    ```bash
-    pip install -r requirements.txt
-    ```

 - **Evaluation_Questions.csv**: This file contains a detailed log of the system evaluation process, including:
   - natural-language queries,
   - the expected output (computed via manual Python code),